How to Clean & Rebuild a Kawasaki Mule 3000 Carburetor

 Step 16.
 Install the new float and float needle valve, and slide the float pin back into place.

 Step 17.
 Install a new float bowl gasket, and reinstall the float bowl onto the carburetor.

 Step 18.
-Install a new carburetor gasket to the carb, and reinstall the carburetor assembly back onto the intake manifold.
-Work backwards from Step 6 to Step 2 to fully reinstall the carburetor and you're done.
+Install a new carburetor gasket to the carb, then reinstall the carburetor assembly back onto the intake manifold anf you're done.